gegen07/gegen07.github.io/content/_index.markdown

 ### Random Topic

-Below there is the most beautiful formulas created by Newton but is used in Human Mobility to study shifting patterns.
+Below it is the most beautiful formulas created by Newton but is used in Human Mobility to study shifting patterns.
 As the __Tobler's First Law of Geography__ states: "_everything is related to everything else, but near things are more related than distant things_".
 `$$X_{ij}=G\frac{Y_i^{\beta_1}Y_j^{\beta_2}}{d_{ij}^{\beta_3}}$$`

 #### _All models are wrong, but some are useful_ - George Box